chrisdiaz04/block09/README.md

-This is my Personal website, which includes 3 HTML files, 1 CSS file, and 1 JS file.
-There are also 3 branches that I used to commit my chanhes, Main, new-changes, and final-changes.
-The main branch has the finished product.
+This is my Personal website.The main branch has the finished product for Career Sim 1.

+UPDATED WEBSITE ON THE 'updated_site' BRANCH.
+(FOR CAREER SIM 2)